What does really matter in image goal navigation?: Can we learn goal-perception with actions?

 \section{Can we learn goal-perception with actions?}

-In this work we study the \textit{ImageNav} task in photo-realistic 3D environments, where an agent is given a goal image $\mathbf{g}{\in} \mathbb{R}^{3{\times}H{\times}W}$ and is required to navigate from a starting location to the position shown in the goal.
+We study the \textit{ImageNav} task in photo-realistic 3D environments, where an agent is given a goal image $\mathbf{g}{\in} \mathbb{R}^{3{\times}H{\times}W}$ and is required to navigate from a starting location to the position shown in the goal.
 At each timestep $t$ the agent observes an RGB image $\mathbf{o}_t{\in}\mathbb{R}^{3{\times}H{\times}W}$, all images are of size $112{\times}112$.
 The action space is the discrete set $\mathcal{A}$ =\{{\tt MOVE FORWARD 0.25m}, {\tt TURN LEFT $10^{\circ}$}, {\tt TURN RIGHT $10^{\circ}$}, and {\tt STOP}\}.
 An episode is considered successful if the agent is within 1m of the goal position \textit{and} it calls the {\tt STOP} action within its 1000 steps budget.
 We use the Habitat simulator \cite{Savva_2019_ICCV} and the Gibson dataset \cite{xiazamirhe2018gibsonenv}.

-All our experiments are done with different variants of the same identical base agent, which maintains a recurrent episodic memory $\mathbf{h}_{t}$, integrates the observation $\mathbf{o}_t$ and the goal image $\mathbf{g}$, and predicts actions $\mathbf{a}_t$\footnote{We denote functions with \textit{italic}, tensors with \textbf{bold face}, and encoded tensors with $\sim$\textbf{bold face}.}:
+All our experiments are done with different variants of the same identical base agent, which maintains a recurrent episodic memory $\mathbf{h}_{t}$, integrates the observation $\mathbf{o}_t$ and the goal image $\mathbf{g}$, and predicts actions $\mathbf{a}_t$: